tensorflow/sig-tfjs/rfcs/20211109-coral-support-for-tfjs-node.md

 Furthrmore after speaking with potential users of such a system, the primary use case is to accelerate edge devices like the Raspberry Pi or Asus Tinker Edge T, as most laptops/desktops or current generation smart phones that execute TensorFlow.js in browser already have real time performance with many of our models and users are satisfied with performance on these higher end devices.

-TODO: REMOVE THESE NOTES LATER:
-Why this is a valuable problem to solve?
-What background information is needed to show how this design addresses the problem?
-Which users are affected by the problem?
-Why is it a problem?
-What data supports this?
-What related work exists?

 ## User Benefit

 By supporting Coral accelerators for edge devices in Node, this will address: